Dr Peter Chapman

 - Remedial/service mathematics

 My research interests are in the field of logic, specifically proof theory and visual representations of logic.
+For visualisation, I am especially interested in the empirical evaluation of the efficacy of diagrammatic systems.

 My interests in proof theory lie in formalisation of results (using proof assistants, such as Isabelle for sequent calculi.
 These results include Cut admissibility and invertibility.